GurpritK/InkAndRead/README.md

   ![Colour Palette](static/images/readme-images/colour-palette.png)

   </details>

-### DataBase Diagram
-Image of the database diagram for your project, you can name your database models as well and how they are connected

 ### Entity Relationship Diagram
 I used [Eraser](https://www.eraser.io/ai/erd-generator) to create an Entity Relationship Diagram (ERD).
 The relationships between the tables are drawn.
 The About table is completely independent (they have no connection to any other table).
 A picture of the ERD is below.